Friday, July 27, 2012

 The first location of Qubano Restaurant on Isla

-Travelers were faced with a long arduous bus from Merida to Puerto Juarez, then a ride on the Sultana del Mar the original and, very slow, passenger boat.
+Travellers were faced with a long, arduous bus from Merida to Puerto Juarez, then a ride on the Sultana del Mar, the original and very slow passenger boat.

 The streets of the island were carved into the sand.
 Sand that drifted with the wind, piling up against buildings, causing havoc for the rare vehicle on the island.